bernierayxu/guide/README.md

 `password`

-#Requirements
+##Requirements
-System Environment: Java, JDBC MYSQL Connector.
+System Environment: Java, JDBC MYSQL Connector, MYSQL.

-#Structure
+##Structure
 If you want to run this on your machine, you have to modify the database connection settings in all connection related files.
 Detailed Structure: